 - Posolvent = Vapor pressure of the pure solvent

 2. Elevation in boiling point

 The boiling point is the temperature at which the vapor pressure of the solution becomes equal to the atmospheric (external) pressure.
 A non-volatile solute when added to a pure solvent, decrease the evaporation rate of the solution leading to low overall vapor pressure.
-In this state, the boiling point shifts to a higher range, and an increase in temperature is required which could result in increased vapor pressure to reach boiling point.
+In this state, the boiling point shifts to a higher range, and an increase in temperature is required which could result in increased vapor pressure to reach the boiling point.

 In this way, a phenomenon of elevation in boiling point takes place.